Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 ### Time Delayed Proxies

 We can add an additional layer of security to proxies by giving them a delay time.
 The delay will be quantified in number of blocks (blockNumber).
-AXIA and AXIALunar both have
+AXIA has
 {{ block_target_in_seconds }} second blocks, hence a delay value of 10 will mean 10 blocks which
 will equal 1 minute of delay.
 The proxy will announce it's intended action and wait for the number of blocks defined in the delay time before executing it.
 The proxy will include the hash of the